 The steel threshold is also availabe at steel fabrication shops.
 You may be able to find the steel at home improvement stores too.
 They don't have the best selection, but it might be enough to get you by.

 Once again, that's it.
-Break out the radio and learn those pivot to fakies you've always wanted (then share the knowledge with me, I suck at that trick).
+Break out the radio and learn those pivot to fakies you've always wanted to do (then share the knowledge with me, I suck at that trick).